engineal/mips-minecraft/README.md

 **Caution: this datapack will replace blocks on load, so be careful if adding to an existing world!**

+## Running the emulator
+To start the emulator, set the `running mips32r6_tick` score to 1 by running the `scoreboard players set running mips32r6_tick 1` Minecraft command.
+To halt the emulator, set the `running mips32r6_tick` score to 0 by running the `scoreboard players set running mips32r6_tick 0` Minecraft command.
+A single CPU cycle can executed by running the `function mips32r6:cpu` Minecraft command, which can be useful to debug a program.
+The `reload` Minecraft command will reset the emulator, clearing all registers and memory and placing the program counter at the reset vector.

+By default, a single Minecraft tick will execute a single CPU cycle while the emulator is running, resulting in a base clock speed of 20Hz.
+You can overclock the emulator by setting the `multiplier mips32r6_tick` score to the number of CPU cycles to execute per Minecraft tick.
+Care should be taken so that you don't exceed the maxCommandChainLength gamerule limit; if a multiplier causes the command limit to be reached, you will see an error in the chat and the CPU will halt.
+Depending on what the host computer can handle, with the default maxCommandChainLength of 65,536 an overclock with a x64 multiplier should be achievable, resulting in a clock speed of 1.28 kHz.

+To debug either the emulator or your binary, you can set emulator debug levels for each component through the scoreboard:
+* `scoreboard players set debug mips32r6_cpu <level>` (0-1)
+* `scoreboard players set debug mips32r6_alu <level>` (0-1)
+* `scoreboard players set debug mips32r6_mem <level>` (0-4)
+* `scoreboard players set debug mips32r6_reg <level>` (0-1)

 ## Compiling and assembling code
-This MIPS emulator should be able to run any binary created for the MIPS32 architecture, although keep in mind this project is very much still a WIP.
+This MIPS emulator will eventually be able to run any binary created for the MIPS32 architecture, although keep in mind this project is very much still a WIP.
 I've used the following toolchain to cross-compile for the MIPS architecture: https://codescape.mips.com/components/toolchain/2020.06-01/index.html.

 Example commands:
 * Assemble code: `as example.s -o example.o -mips32r6`